Joint health concerns are not uncommon for those with fibromyalgia and many have joint involvement of some kind.

 focused exercises that strengthen and create greater agility within the body.

-This is essential to understand and remember.
 For example, while leaning down

 to clean a bathtub may be nearly impossible with painful joints, participating